Analysis of branon dark matter and extra-dimensional models with AMS-02: 5. Background model and comparison with AMS-02 results

-Primary astrophysical sources for positrons can be produced in a pulsar environment under strong magnetic fields through the decay of high-energy photons into positron-electron pairs.
-Secondary ones are produced because of the collision of the primary component with the ISM in the process of spallation.
-On the other hand, although it is not relevant in the range of energies of the excess, in principle a correction should be considered because of the solar modulation at low energies.
-Consequently, and following the force field approximation:
+where both $\Phi^{{\rm prim}}_{e^+}$ and $\Phi^{{\rm sec}}_{e^+}$ refer to standard (non-DM) astrophysical contributions.
+The contribution for the positron primary flux can be produced in a pulsar environment under strong magnetic fields through the decay of high-energy photons into positron-electron pairs.
+Secondary ones are produced in the primary component collisions with the ISM in the process of spallation.
+Consequently, and following the force field approximation \cite{gleeson1967cosmic, gleeson1968solar}